-Behaviours and Strategies Prompts Observations asks well-thought out questions that seek clarification or expand thinking What question(s) are you asking yourself when you read this?
+Behaviours and Strategies Prompts Observations asks appropriate questions; may add ideas from other sources (e.g. a comparison with another text) What question(s) are you asking yourself when you read this?
 Does this remind you of something?
 Do you need to know more than the author told you?
 That's an interesting question (reinforcement).
-Can you get information from anywhere else? provides evidence that key ideas and some supporting ideas have been understood in dramatic, artistic, and written literature responses; extends ideas with links to other texts or experiences When you acted out the story, how did you show the problem being solved?
+Can you get information from anywhere else? provides evidence that key ideas and some supporting ideas have been understood in dramatic, artistic, and written literature responses When you acted out the story, how did you show the problem being solved?
 Does your picture show the most important information about?
 I like the way that you gave us some details about in your talk.
-That helped us to understand (reinforcement) uses a variety of comprehension strategies for grade-level Read Aloud and Shared Reading texts (e.g., analyzing, predicting, making connections, evaluating) See the Comprehension Strategies Anecdotal Record for specific strategies and prompts. uses a variety of comprehension strategies for Guided and Independent Reading when reading "just right" books anticipated range is N-P levels of text See the Comprehension Strategies Anecdotal Record for specific strategies and prompts. • quickly identifies text as fact or fiction Is this fiction?
+That helped us to understand (reinforcement) • uses a variety of comprehension strategies for grade-level Read Aloud and Shared Reading texts (e.g., analyzing, predicting, making connections, evaluating) See the Comprehension Strategies Anecdotal Record for specific strategies and prompts. uses a variety of comprehension strategies for Guided and Independent Reading when reading "just right" books anticipated range is J-M levels of text See the Comprehension Strategies Anecdotal Record for specific strategies and prompts. • understands the differences between fact and ficiton Is this fiction?
 How do you know?
 Is it true/nonfiction?
-Did it really happen? • identifies a wide range of text forms (e.g., stories, letters, jokes, tongue twisters, word puzzles, scripts, different types of reports, poems, chapter books, and emails) Is this a letter (poem, report, story, joke, play script)?
+Did it really happen? identifies a wide range of text forms (e.g., stories, letters, jokes, scripts, reports, poems, chapter books) Is this a letter (poem, report, story, joke, play script)?
 Why do you think that?
 Yes, it is a script (reinforcement).
 What made you decide that?
 What would you need to do to change this story into a play script?